| Title: | Phylogenetic Flow Objects for Easy Manipulation and Modelling of Data on Phylogenetic Trees and Graphs |

 IUCN threat category

-Threat status data source – see primate_refs
+Threat status data source – see primate_refs dataset

 Primate species' mean body mass in grams

-Body mass data source – see primate_refs
+Body mass data source – see primate_refs dataset

 Primate species' range size in kilometers

-Range size data source – see primate_refs
+Range size data source – see primate_refs dataset

 Primate species' disparity of diet items as measured by Phylogenetic Species Variability (PSV) metric.